Burst Pipe Repair: Costs, Emergency Response & Prevention Guide

 What to Do Immediately When a Pipe Bursts

 Step 1: Shut off the main water supply.
 Turn the valve clockwise to stop water flow.
-Your main shutoff is typically near the water meter or where the main line enters the home.
+Your main shutoff valve is typically near the water meter or where the main line enters the home.

 Step 2: Turn off electricity in affected areas.
 Water and electricity are a dangerous combination.
 Flip the circuit breakers for any rooms or areas where water is present.